gamer4life1/lolz/README.md

-# Stoke
+# Stoke 🔥

-An MPR helper.
+An MPR helper written in bash

 ## How to install

-If you really want to...

 ### Install via MPR